The One Where I Have To Share My Stories #sol15

 Humans spend a lot of time carving out their uniqueness in this world but at the same time trying desperately to fit in.
 It's a fascinating conundrum, survival of the fittest.
-We compete to be better or different yet depend on connecting with a tribe to truly thrive.
+We compete to be better or different yet depend on connecting with a group or community to truly thrive.

 It's time to let go of the standards we set for ourselves or that we let society impose upon us.
 Instead, we need to share our stories, celebrate our experiences, connect with others because of and despite our differences, see the similarities we carry in our hearts, and grow together.

 Let's focus on survival of all.

 I'm glad for the We Need Diverse Books campaign, for the writers who participated in this year's Slice of Life challenge, for the team at Two Writing Teachers who hosted and encouraged us along the way, but especially for everyone who shares their stories however they can.
 By continuing to experience life through multiple lenses we are able to see different perspectives and avoid the danger of a single story.

 But first, we have to tell those stories.

 - no one else sees the world the way you do,

 so no one else can tell the stories that you have to tell.”